anany2905/ipl-win-predictor/README.md

 3️⃣ Run the app
 streamlit run app.py

-🌐 Deployment

-This project is deployed using Streamlit Cloud.
-You can access the live app here:

 🧠 Future Improvements
 	•	🏏 Integration with live match data
 	•	📱 Mobile responsive UI